nautobot/nautobot-chatops-cookiecutter/README.md

 -rw-r--r--  1 ntc  staff    12K Aug  3 08:15 tasks.py
 ```

-Once the cookie is generated the next step is to start developing the plugin!
-If you're not familiar with the development environment provided by this cookie, we recommend checking out the `GETTING_STARTED.md` located in the root of the newly baked cookie or checkout the generated **README** for a quick start guide.
+Once the cookie is baked the next step is to start developing the plugin!
+To get familiar with the development environment provided by this cookie, we recommend checking out the `GETTING_STARTED.md` or `README.md` located in the root directory of the newly baked cookie.

 ## Automate local dev environment setup with Mattermost

-The baked cookie supports the automated setup of a local Mattermost instance to quickly test your chatops plugin.
+The baked cookie supports the automated setup of a local [Mattermost](https://mattermost.com/) instance to quickly test your chatops plugin.
 All settings and credentials will be pre-configured, and a separate Docker container will run Mattermost in the background, accessible at http://localhost:8065

-To setup this environment, after creating the `creds.env` file and running `poetry lock` run the following invoke commands from the plugin folder, using the optional `-m` or `--mattermost` flags:
+To set up this environment, you must first run `poetry lock` command and have `creds.env` file in place.
+Then you run the following invoke commands from within the plugin folder, using the -m or --mattermost flag

 ```bash
 ➜ poetry shell             # Activate poetry environment